Sign In / Sign Out

 Additional Curriculum Information

 Every student must complete 600 hours of direct patient care with a Nurse Practitioner or Physician preceptor in the clinical setting.
-Documented clinical experiences are required by the certification organization (PNCB) in order for the graduate to be eligible to take the national PNP-AC certification examination.
+Documented clinical experiences are required by the Pediatric Nursing Certification Board in order for the graduate to be eligible to take the national Pediatric Nurse Practitioner Acute Care certification examination.
 Focused clinical experiences are arranged with appropriate preceptors and administrators.
 Every attempt will be made to arrange this in the student's geographical area.
 In the event that clinical sites are unavailable in that area or if the faculty determine the student needs additional faculty supervision of skills, the student will be required to complete the clinical experience in the Phoenix area.